 The next step is to bake the mixture in an oven or steamer.
 The cake is delicious served warm with melted butter on top, a generous sprinkling of sugar, and grated cheese.
 Serve with hot milk, tea, or coffee to complete the afternoon merienda or snack time.

 This tasty Filipino cake originated in the province of Pampanga and was popularized by Goldilocks, a famous bakeshop in the Philippines during the 70s and 80s.
 The word taisan means “whetstone” in Kapampangan or the Pampanga language, a reflection of how the dish is shaped.

-Taisan closely resembles another typical snack called mamon, a small Filipino chiffon cake shaped using a cupcake mold.
+Taisan closely resembles another typical snack called mamon, a small cake treat shaped using a cupcake mold.
 Variations of mamon include the rolled and butter-filled pianono.
 Both which have almost the same mix of batter.
 Taisan is a simple, no-frills, delicate dessert that is also super popular.